 I think that reinventing yourself relationally is something that we all do to an extent.
 It can be fun until it becomes a problem.
 Adding a false identity to an already missing one is like putting lipstick on a pig.
 You’ll always feel like a phony.

 The key to reinventing yourself isn’t hard and it doesn’t involve any crazy steps.
 It’s all about your level of hunger to reinvent, your willingness to identify, and the level of belief you have in your innate ability to unsubscribe from your own bullsh*t.

 There are so many pointers out there for reinventing yourself: “get out of your comfort zone,” “time management,” “wake up earlier,” “make lists,” “learn from defeat,” “do something that scares you every day,” and so on.

 I’ve reinvented myself relationally more times than I can count.
 I’ve reinvented myself scholastically and professionally so.many.times it’s insane.
-I’ve gone from barely being able to pay my bills in jobs I hated to doing something that I love – Something that murders insecurities and triggers in their tracks because it affirms why I was put on this planet.
+I’ve gone from barely being able to pay my bills in jobs I hated to doing something that I love.
 I’ve gone from feeling totally pointless, unnecessary, and worthless to receiving messages like the one pictured above.
 Today, I respect myself and the confidence that I feel is no longer conditional.

 It’s not that I never feel insecure.
-It’s that the security I feel in knowing that I always have back helps deactivate the normal triggers that WE ALL have.
+It’s that the security I feel in knowing that I will always have my own back helps deactivate the normal triggers that WE ALL have.